jkukatzki/spacetime-svelte-group-chat-example/README.md

 // SQL: WHERE groupchat_id = 123
 ```
 ### NOT INCLUDED IN REACT IMPLEMENTATION
-#### since we cannot query by optional column values, undefined is prohibited as a value, but as identity is only defined once we connect the isClient helper function is provided to avoid boilerplate code and listens to the change inside of STQuery
+#### since we cannot query by optional column values, undefined is prohibited as a value, but as identity is only defined once we connect the isClient function is used to automatically start the query once it is defined.
 #### `isClient(column)` - Match Client Identity

 ```typescript